rpuntaie/blog/haskell.rst

 Value occurrences are a *function* of values from other variables.

 *Variable-value* thus becomes *function-(function application)*.
+*function application* is the selection of the value.
+This is the smallest building block of *computing*.
+Computing consists of (execution of) functions, i.e. the mapping from variable to variable.

 All *values* of variables do occur (are *exhaustive*).
 The function `f` is all the couples `f=\{(v,w)|v\in V \land w\in W \land \text{unique}(w)\}`.